evan-rf/etachov.github.io/_posts/2016-02-15-tidying-freedom-house-data.md

       mutate(year.collected = rep(c(2001:2014), each = 5*210),
              year.reported = year.collected + 1) %>%
       rename(metric = variable, result = value) %>%
-      # delete the extra info from the variable names using gsub and use tolower so our variable names are standardized
+      # delete the extra info from the variable names using gsub
       mutate(metric = tolower(gsub("\\..*", "", metric))) %>%
-      # and finally spread it back out a bit so we have the subscores, final score and rating for each year-country combo
+      # and finally spread it back out
       spread(metric, result) %>%
       # convert the
       mutate_each(funs(as.numeric), a, b, c, score)